mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 > THIS IS A WORK IN PROGRESS

-This post provides an introduction to Bayesian inference, using examples familiar to engineers to demonstrate the benefits of probabilistic methods.
+This post provides an introduction to Bayesian inference, using an example familiar to engineers to demonstrate the benefits of probabilistic methods.
 A second more detailed post includes all the code used to produce the results published here.

 Explore the repo: [bayesian-inference](https://github.com/mark-hobbs/articles/tree/main/bayesian-inference)